 How do I participate in the Plan?
-How is my service determined for purposes of Plan eligibility?2 What service is counted for purposes of Plan eligibility?
-What happens if I'm a Participant, terminate employment and then I'm rehired?
-ARTICLE II EMPLOYEE CONTRIBUTIONS What are elective deferrals and how do I contribute them to the Plan?
-What are rollover contributions?
-ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer nonelective contribution and how is it allocated?
-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-Is there a limit on the amount of compensation which can be considered?5 Is there a limit on how much can be contributed to my account each year?5 How is the money in the Plan invested?6 Will Plan expenses be deducted from my account balance?
-ARTICLE V VESTING What is my vested interest in my account?6 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT Can I withdraw money from my account while working?7 Can I withdraw money from my account in the event of financial hardship?
-ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?8 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
-When am I considered to be disabled under the Plan?8 How will my benefits be paid to me?9 May I elect another distribution method?
-ARTICLE VIII DISTRIBUTIONS UPON DEATH What happens if I die while working for the Employer?9 Who is the beneficiary of my death benefit?9 How will the death benefit be paid to my beneficiary?
+1 How is my service determined for purposes of Plan eligibility?
+2 What service is counted for purposes of Plan eligibility?
+2 What happens if I'm a Participant, terminate employment and then I'm rehired?
+3

+ARTICLE II EMPLOYEE CONTRIBUTIONS

+What are elective deferrals and how do I contribute them to the Plan? .
+3 What are rollover contributions? .
+4

+ARTICLE III EMPLOYER CONTRIBUTIONS

+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

+What compensation is used to determine my Plan benefits?
+4 Is there a limit on the amount of compensation which can be considered?
+5 Is there a limit on how much can be contributed to my account each year?
+5 How is the money in the Plan invested?
+6 Will Plan expenses be deducted from my account balance?
+6 hat is my vested interest in my account? --

-When must payments be made to my beneficiary (required minimum distributions)?
+ARTICLE V VESTING

+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT

+Can I withdraw money from my account while working?
+7 Can I withdraw money from my account in the event of financial hardship?
+7

+ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

+When can I get money out of the Plan? .
+8

+What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age? .
+8

+When am I considered to be disabled under the Plan? .
+9

+How will my benefits be paid to me? .
+9

+May I elect another distribution method? .
+9

+ARTICLE VIII DISTRIBUTIONS UPON DEATH

+What happens if I die while working for the Employer?
+10 Who is the beneficiary of my death benefit?
+10 How will the death benefit be paid to my beneficiary?
 10

-What happens if I terminate employment, commence required minimum distribution payments and then die before е

-receiving all of my benefits?
-10
+When must payments be made to my beneficiary (required minimum distributions)?10 What happens if I terminate employment, commence required minimum distribution payments and then die before receiving all of my benefits?

-ADTIOL 5 IV

 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan?
-10

-Can I elect a rollover to reduce or defer tax on my distribution?
-11
+What are my tax consequences when I receive a distribution from the Plan?11 Can I elect a rollover to reduce or defer tax on my distribution?

 ARTICLE X LOANS

-Is it possible to borrow money from the Plan?
-11

 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

 Are my benefits protected?
 12

 Are there any exceptions to the general rule?
 12

 Can the Employer amend the Plan?
 12

-What happens if the Plan is discontinued or terminated?
+Nhat happens if the Plan is discontinued or terminated?
+12

 How do I submit a claim for Plan benefits?

-What if my benefits are denied?
 12

-What is the claims review procedure?
+Nhat if my benefits are denied?
 13

+Nhat is the claims review procedure?
+14

-What are my rights as a Plan Participant?
+Nhat are my rights as a Plan Participant?

-What can I do if I have questions or my rights are violated?
 15

+Nhat can I do if I have questions or my rights are violated?
+16

 ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN

-Plan Name 15
+Plan Name 16

-Plan Number 15
+Plan Number 16

-Plan Effective Dates 15
+Plan Effective Dates 16

-Other Plan Information 15
+Other Plan Information 16

-Employer Information 15
+Employer Information

-Plan Administrator Information 15
+Plan Administrator Information 17